-Once you’ve submitted your online application, Work and Income will let you know what else you need to do (such as asking your provider to fill out their part of the Childcare Assistance application form).
+Once you’ve submitted your online application, Work and Income will let you know what else you need to do (such as asking your provider to fill out the supervisor's part of the Childcare Assistance application form).

 When you get a Childcare Subsidy, do you need to confirm your circumstances, going forward?

 Yes.
-If your child hasn’t started school yet and you’re getting a Childcare Subsidy for them, then your payments will be reviewed by Work and Income every 52 weeks to confirm that you still need child care, whether your circumstances have changed and ensure you’re getting the correct subsidy rate.
+If your child hasn’t started school yet and you’re getting a Childcare Subsidy for them, then your payments will be reviewed by Work and Income every 52 weeks to confirm that you still need child care, see whether your circumstances have changed, and ensure that you’re getting the correct subsidy rate.

-Work and Income will contact you, and it’s important that you follow these steps to ensure your payments continue:
+Work and Income will contact you a few weeks before the review is due, and it’s important that you follow these steps to ensure that your child care payments continue:

 - Complete the review form they send you (even if you’ve recently updated your details with them);